Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions: Supplemental Materials

 Here $U_0=k_\mathrm{B}\times 60~$nK is the trap strength, $w=2.5~\mu$m, and $\mathrm{erf}(r)$ is the error function that sets $U(r\lesssim R)=0$ and $U(r\gtrsim R)=U_0$ for us to obtain a localized initial stationary solution.
 Physical simulation box size is $70\times70~\mu$m$^{2}$ with typically $257\times257$ or $513\times513$ grid points.

-To simulate the dynamics, we set $\gamma_3$ in Eq.~(\ref{eqSM:GP}) to the experimental value and evolve the time-dependent GPE with a linear ramp of addressing potential to a final depth of $V_0 = k_\mathrm{B} \times 200~$nK (or $V_0 = k_\mathrm{B} \times 125~$nK).
+To simulate the dynamics, we set $\gamma_3$ in Eq.~(\ref{eqSM:GP}) to the experimental value and evolve the time-dependent GPE with a linear ramp of attractive potential to a final depth of $V_0 = k_\mathrm{B} \times 200~$nK (or $V_0 = k_\mathrm{B} \times 125~$nK).
 The simulation time step is $1~\mu$s and the time duration of ramp $\Delta t$ is indicated in the main text.

 We observe trains of ring dark solitons (RDSs) emitted in cases of fast ($\Delta t =5~$ms) and slower ramps ($\Delta t >10~$ms).
-Persistent self-oscillations of solitons are observed once the addressing potential depth passes through a critical value $V_\mathrm{cr}$ close to the prediction by the stationary state solutions.
-More discussions on simulation results will be presented elsewhere.
+Persistent self-oscillations of solitons are observed once the potential depth passes through a critical value $V_\mathrm{cr}$ close to the prediction by the stationary state solutions.
+More simulation results can be found in Figs.~\ref{extfig:RDS}, ~\ref{extfig:1}, and ~\ref{extfig:2}.

 We note that RDSs suffer from snaking instability even in GPE calculations in the absence of preexisting perturbations.
+Figure~\ref{extfig:RDS} illustrates sample late time images from the GPE simulation as shown in Fig.~\ref{fig:1}(e), showing distorted RDSs.
 The instability can be triggered by numerical variations (deterministic error) across the simulation grids that break rotational symmetry~\cite{theocharis2003ring,toikka2013snake}.
 This is particularly severe when an RDS shrinks to a small radius comparable to the grid size.
 Eventually, an RDS will decay into a ring of vortex dipoles.
 While this is observed in our 2D GPE simulations, the impact of this instability on soliton self-oscillating dynamics requires further investigations.